 A spark extinguished

 Julius Tugume was a star.
 “He was handsome and energetic,” says his aunt, Francisca Mukandamutsa.
 Francisca, a seamstress, adopted Julius when he was 6.
-“I took him in to give him a chance,” she says.
-Julius’ father had died of HIV, and his mother, Francisca’s sister, was unable to care for him.
-Francisca brought him home after his father’s funeral, and the little boy thrived.
+His father had died as a result of HIV, and his mother, Francisca’s sister, was unable to care for him.
+“I took him in to give him a chance,” says Francisca.
+She brought him home after his father’s funeral, and the little boy thrived.

-“His marks were above distinction,” says Edward Sakure Ndahiro, the headmaster of Bihinga School, where Julius attended.
+“His marks were above distinction,” remembers Edward Sakure Ndahiro, the headmaster of Bihinga School, where Julius attended.
 “He was a genius.”
-The 17-year-old had just taken the national exams, scoring 82 percent, a mark so high that when the headmaster reveals the score, one can hear the sharp, surprised intake of his listeners’ breath.
+The 17-year-old had just taken the national exams, scoring 82 percent — a mark so high that when the headmaster reveals it, one can hear the sharp, surprised intake of his listeners’ breath.

 Julius never knew his score.
 The test results came back after he drowned in the pond.
-His best friend, Desire Zigirinshuti, 17, was there on that day in November 2017.
-The two had been inseparable.
-“If you ever wanted to know where I was — just find Julius,” says Desire.
-That day, the boys went to the pond to collect water, Julius went out too far.
-The pond has a muddy bottom with deep holes.
-“We didn’t swim, so we couldn’t save him,” he says.
+His best friend, Desire Zigirinshuti, 17, was there when it happened.
+On that day in November 2017, when the boys went to the pond to collect water, Julius went out too far, dropping into one of the pond’s deep holes.
+“We didn’t swim, so we couldn’t save him,” says Desire.

 Francisca learned late on that terrible afternoon that Julius had drowned.
-She was devastated.
-His friends were devastated.
+She was devastated, as were his friends.
 “On his burial date,” she says, “those kids cried until their last breath.”
 His headmaster, Edward, still grieves.
-“The family lost a good boy, the school lost, the country lost,” he says.
+“The family lost a good boy; the school lost; the country lost,” he says.

 A deluge of maladies